Module 0440: Syntax and the Syntax to Describe Syntax

 Meta syntax

 The syntax of C++ is intermediate compared to other programming languages.
 A plain BNF description of C++ can be difficult to follow.
-However, a BNF description that makes use of hyperlinks is considerably easier to follow.
+However, a BNF description that makes use of hyperlinks is considerably easier to follow for reasons that will be discussed later.
 Fortunately, Alessio Marchetti has already created a hyperlinked BNF description of the syntax of C++.

 How to read the BNF notation